Enter Statutory Paternity Pay (SPP) via the employee's record

 Description

-If you have an employee who's eligible for Statutory Paternity Pay, by law, you need to ensure this is paid.
-Sage 50 Payroll makes this easy by calculating SPP values using the latest legislation for you.
+By law, you must pay an employee SPP if they're eligible for it.
+Sage 50 Payroll calculates SPP values using the latest legislation for you.

 Cause